-This section lists the prerequisites for using SBUU and where to find the other information that you may need:
+This section lists the prerequisites for using SBUU and other helpful information:

-- Dell system with minimum memory of 512 MB. - DVD drive, Dell Server Updates media, and Dell Systems Management Tools and Documentation media (to install Dell OpenManage System Administrator). - A Network File System (NFS) or Samba multiple network shares.
+- Dell system with minimum memory of 512 MB. - DVD drive, Dell Server Updates media, and Dell Systems Management Tools and Documentation media (to install Dell OpenManage System Administrator). - A Network File System (NFS) or multiple Samba network shares.

-NOTE: If you do not have network connectivity for the system you are deploying, ensure that you have multiple USB keys.
+NOTE: If you do not have network connectivity for the system you are deploying, make sure that you have multiple USB drives.

-- NOTE: This is not applicable for PowerEdge SC systems. - Basic knowledge of RAID, BIOS, BMC, and DRAC. - Windows operating system install support pack, CDUW DVD <version number>.iso - NOTE: This is applicable only if you download the SBUU image from support.dell.com and you want to install Microsoft Windows Server 2008.
+NOTE: This is not applicable for PowerEdge SC systems.

+- Basic knowledge of RAID, BIOS, BMC, and DRAC. - Windows operating system install support pack, CDUW DVD <version number>.iso

+NOTE: This is applicable only if you download the SBUU image from support.dell.com and you want to install Microsoft Windows Server 2008 and Windows 2012 (64-bit).